-With Mahone's forces attacking the regiment's left flank, Roback said Major O'Brien, who was in command of the regiment, tried to get his men to fall back.
+With Mahone's forces attacking the regiment's left flank, Roback said Major Timothy O'Brien, who was in command of the regiment, tried to get his men to fall back.
 "But the confusion was so great with the shot and shell and the rebel horde closing around with furious and exultant yells that few heard the order.
 Every one acted independently and used their own judgment and legs in getting away a few running into the ranks of the enemy amid the blinding smoke and were captured.
 Our regiment lost 49 men and four officers."

 Delevan Bates wrote a similar account in one of his newspaper articles.
 "I think this was the worst day the regiment ever saw on the battlefield," he said.
 "The skirmish line under Captain Hensler was captured, and when the rebel line reached the regiment things got awfully mixed.
 The firing was so rapid and the confusion so great that every man used his own judgment, some going in one direction and some in another."

 Capt.
 Gilbert was sent to North Carolina where he would escape in the spring of 1865 and make his way back to the regiment.
 Foster and Bunnell weren't so fortunate; they would stay at Andersonville until the war ended.
 So would J. N. Daniels, a soldier from Company C who was in the prison camp and wrote about greeting the two men when they arrived.
 "Of course they were promptly adopted by our little colony and faithfully returned what they seemed gladly to receive, sympathy and friendship," Daniels said in a newspaper story published in 1904.

 In 1891, when Nellie was 20, she married 30-year-old Thomas Stanley Harding.
 Harding's father, Vernon, had come to the United States from England where he had spent five years as a locksmith's indentured apprentice in Wolverhampton, Stafford County.
 Vernon Thomas became a citizen in 1847.
-Nellie and Thomas had seven children.
+Nellie and Thomas had six children.
 One of them was Hamilton Ross Harding, my grandfather.

 New York in the War of The Rebellion